André Choulika, Ph.D.

 Mr Reynier graduated as Agro-Engineer in France and received a Master of Science in Chemical Engineering from the University of Toronto, Canada.

 David Sourdive, Ph.D., is a co-founder of Cellectis and joined the Board of Directors in 2000.
-Dr. Sourdive holds the position of Executive Vice President, Technical Operations, with the mission to develop the Company’s industrial and technological basis as well as to deploy its operations in the pharmaceutical arena.
 Dr. Sourdive combines a strong scientific expertise with experience in managing industrial programs bringing innovative technologies to industrial fruition.
-He served as Executive Vice President, Corporate Development, from 2008 to 2016.
+He served as Executive Vice President, Corporate Development, from 2008 to 2016 and as Executive Vice President, Technical Operations until July, 2019.
 In addition to his role at Cellectis, Dr. Sourdive has also served on the board of directors of the Mediterranean Institute for Life Sciences.
 David Sourdive graduated from École Polytechnique, received his Ph.D. in molecular virology at Institut Pasteur and completed a research fellowship in the Emory University Department of Microbiology and Immunology.
 His management training is from the HEC (Challenge +) and his decade-long experience in industrial program management was acquired at the French Department of Defense (DGA) prior to Cellectis’ inception.

 Marie-Bleuenn Terrier joined Cellectis as Legal Counsel in 2008, and was appointed General Counsel in 2013.
 Prior to joining Cellectis, she worked as Legal Counsel for Pfizer from 2004 to 2006, and for Boehringer Ingelheim from 2006 to 2008.
 Marie-Bleuenn Terrier has served as Secretary of the Board of Directors of Cellectis since 2015.
 She holds a Master’s degree in Law from the Panthéon La Sorbonne University in Paris.